 Investor Alert: Twitter, Inc. (TWTR) Class Action - Bronstein, Gewirtz & Grossman, LLC, A Successful Firm, Encourages Shareholders to Actively Participate

-NEW YORK, NY / ACCESSWIRE / September 14, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Twitter, Inc. ("Twitter" or the "Company") TWTR and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Twitter securities between August 3, 2020 and August 23, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/twtr.
+/EIN News/ -- NEW YORK, Sept.
+20, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Twitter, Inc. (“Twitter” or the “Company”) (NYSE: TWTR) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Twitter securities between August 3, 2020 and August 23, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/twtr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.